exploratoria/exploratoria.github.io/doc-view/dev-notes.md

 Is it OK that Three.js examples display full screen / under the menu or would it be better to separate menu and example?

+Should the various Three.js example types (WebGL, Canvas, etc be open-able/close-able?

 ## Change Log

 2015-08-26 ~ Theo